rach7777/monax-may/components/erisdb.md

 ## Consensus

-eris:db uses the Tendermint Consensus engine, a proof of stake protocol which is much more environmentally friendly, decentralisable, speedy, and certain than proof of work.
+eris:db uses the Tendermint Consensus engine, a deposit based proof of stake protocol which is much more environmentally friendly, decentralisable, speedy, and certain than proof of work.

 ## Interface